-- Plug a functional lamp to a powerpoint and leave it on.
+- Plug a functional lamp into a powerpoint and leave it on.

-- Ensure that the mains switch is “on” and that there is an electricity connection throughout your property.
+- Ensure that the mains switch is “on” and that there is an electrical connection throughout your property.

 - Proceed to turn off your electronic devices from TVs to computers and other household appliances.